Last Updated on 12/08/2025

 Buying links (or purchasing links) involves paying another website to include a link to your website on one of their pages.
 This trick tricks search engine algorithms to make a website appear more prominently on search engine results pages (SERPs).

 Link buying was a common technique used by SEO experts to raise websites’ rankings.
-However, search engines are increasingly intelligent and penalize websites that use this approach, especially when using unethical SEO techniques like link scams.
+However, search engines are increasingly intelligent and penalize websites that employ this approach, especially when using unethical SEO techniques, such as link scams.

 Why Buy Backlinks in 2025?